 Other information consists of the information included in the Fund's 2024 annual report, other than the financial statements and our auditors' report thereon.
-The Fund manager is responsible for the other information in the Fund's annual report.
-The Fund's 2024 annual report is expected to be made available to us after the date of this auditors' report.
+The Fund Manager is responsible for the other information in the Fund's annual report.
+The annual report is expected to be made available to us after the date of this auditors' report.